gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 All agents are updated, and all agents hosted on the cloud provider affected by the bug crash.
 The updater fails to self-heal as the old version does not start anymore.

-If too many agents failed, this will block the group from transitioning from `active` to `done`, protecting the future groups from the faulty updates.
+If too many agents fail, this will block the group from transitioning from `active` to `done`, protecting the future groups from the faulty updates.

 In this case, it's hard to identify which agent dropped.